lmfsabaricos/2DMultiplayerTankGame/README.md

 # Required Information when Submitting Tank Game

 ## Version of Java Used:
+Java SE Development Kit 8u271
 ## IDE used:
-Version of Java Used: Java SE Development Kit 8u271 IDE used: IntelliJ IDEA Community Edition 2020.3
+IDE used: IntelliJ IDEA Community Edition 2020.3

 ## Steps to Import project into IDE: